How do you apply to the NDIS?

 If you’re aged 9 and older, there are a few ways you can apply:

 • Your local area coordinator can help you apply.
 They can help you through the application process and be your point of contact.
-If you become an NDIS participant, they will support you to prepare for creating your NDIS plan.
 Find your nearest location .

 • Sometimes you may not have a local area coordinator in your area.
 You can contact us on 1800 800 110 to discuss other options available to you.